ece-akdeniz/deep-learning-project/README.md

 # Exploring Dropout: A Powerful Strategy for Overfitting Prevention in Neural Networks

 This repository contains the code and results for a project focused on exploring the regularization technique of dropout in neural networks.
-The project aims to reproduce the findings of a seminal paper on dropout and extend the analysis to compare it with other benchmark regularization methods.
+This project aims to investigate the impact of dropout on neural network performance and compare it with other benchmark regularization methods.

 ## Table of Contents
 - [Introduction](#introduction)